Ouachita Trail, Part Deux

 Early-ish the next morning, while it was still 25 degrees, I summited "Flatside Pinnacle."
 Not as beautiful as it was last year at sunrise, but very nice just the same.

 A few miles later I tanked up at a stream Far Out called "reliable", meaning that it flows year round.
-I recognized it from YouTube videos.
-This is Crystal Prong.
-The videos showed crossing this after big rains - a harrowing experience to be sure.
-Since water was scarce on this trip I made sure to drink a liter here and fill everything up.
+This is Crystal Prong - I recognized it from YouTube videos that showed crossing it after big rains - a harrowing experience to be sure.
+Since water was scarce on this trip I made sure to drink a liter here and fill everything up before proceeding.

-Later that morning - about 11 AM - I came across another stream, in a very pretty section of the "Flatside Wilderness."
-Unfortunately I was starting to ration my phone battery at this point so I didn't take any pictures of it, but I sat in the middle of the trail, next to that stream, and ate my lunch.
+About 11 AM that morning I came across another stream, in a very pretty section of the "Flatside Wilderness."
+I sat in the middle of the trail, next to that stream, and ate my lunch.
 The stream was cascading down rocks in a canyon.
 It just seemed like the right place for lunch.
 Very peaceful.
 Shortly after I got back on the trail again I came across 3 of the only 5 people I saw on trail this entire trip: a father with his two teenage sons.
 They were section hiking from AR 298 to AR 9.
 They had stayed at Oak Mountain Shelter the night before (where I was headed that day) and headed to Brown Creek Shelter that night.
 I had a good time chatting with them, especially about the difficulty in following the trail in sections ahead.
 We traded a few stories before I was back on my way.
 The trail was indeed difficult to follow in spots.
 Eventually I arrived at Oak Mountain Shelter.

-My pack was very light at this point with only dinner that night, breakfast the next morning, and a snack left.
-Throughout this trip I was treated to decent writeups in log books from each shelter.
-Thought I only saw 5 people on trail, the log books indicate that I missed others by a day here or there.
+My pack was very light at this point with only one dinner, one breakfast, and one snack left.
+Throughout this trip I was treated to decent writeups in log books at each shelter.
+While I only saw 5 people on trail, log books indicated that I narrowly missed others.
 (The fire pits at both Red Bluff Creek and Brown Creek shelters were still hot/smoldering from the occupants the previous nights.)
-The father and sons at I met did not sign into the log book in this shelter.
-I'm kind of glad they missed it because a trail angel had left this in with the log book.
-Since this was my final night on the trail, I treated it as a celebration with my beef stroganoff dinner.
+The father and sons I met did not sign into the log book in Oak Mountain shelter.
+I'm kind of glad they neglected to because a trail angel had left a beer in the log book box - an oatmeal stout.
+I treated myself to it with dinner as a celebration of my last night on trail.
 It was darn tasty!

 I was rationing battery power pretty seriously at this point in the trip, so I don't have any pictures of the remainder of the trip.
-I only had a few percent left and knew I needed to preserve it for the last day in case I needed GPS to get myself out of a navigational jam.
-(It turns out that was wise - I ended up needed it to overcome a worst-case combination of factors.)
 I had booked an 11:30 pickup time at the Route 7 trail head.
 I arrived approximately 10:45.
 Lori was on time picking me up.
 After the jovial conversation on the drive back to Story, AR, I enjoyed one of her famous burgers before hitting the road for the drive home.

 And with that, I've finished the trail.
 A sense of accomplishment for sure.
 I'm having Ms. English make me an "end-to-end" rocker to supplement the patch on my Durston pack "brag rag."